Cold-A-Muse/newsreader-docker/README.md

 1. To build the pipeline from open-source components that can be freely downloaded from Internet.
-2. To ensure reproducability of the annotion process i.e. to enable to rebuild an identical pipeline in some point in the future.
+2. To ensure reproducibility of the annotion process i.e. to enable to rebuild an identical pipeline in some point in the future.
 3. To standardize the installation and use of the modules.